Château Planquette, Médoc

 At first he sold everything in bulk to the local co-op, which was the standard at the time.
 Didier kept on doing the same thing for 22 years until 1998, when he finally started to make his own wine.
-He has been making the same wine since he started and still got the same 1,7 hectares that he has been farming organic since start.
+He has been making the same wine since he started and still has the same 1,7 hectares that he has been farming organically since start.

-A normal year Didier makes around 4500 bottles of his wine.
+In a normal year Didier makes around 4500 bottles of his wine.
 You can tell that sometimes it’s really good to just focus on one thing – the proof is in the bottle.
 He is making the wines in the very old co-op of the village, which was abandoned after phylloxera.
-Only grapes are used and he ages the wine for a long time to be able to do it without any added sulfur, time makes the wines stable.
+Only grapes are used and he ages the wine for a long time to be able to do it without any added sulfur.
+Time make the wines stable.

 The wines are subtle, delicate, with a lot of prominent fruit, fine tannin structure and good freshness.
 Classic Médoc aromatics, as in the old days, which we love!

 Grape: 60% Cabernet Sauvignon, 36% Merlot, 4% Petit Verdot